 With 20+ years courtroom experience, Cole Williams is available for consultation in legal matters in Durham NC and Durham County for things like DWI charges, misdemeanor charges, serious felonies, and domestic violence.

-Call now for a confidential consultation.
+Call now for a free confidential consultation.